Bangladesh Nationalist Party: 7-Party Alliance

-Formation of student alliance

 In 1985, BNP's student wing Bangladesh Jatiotabadi Chatra Dal formed Shongrami Chatra Jote with Chatra League (Awranga), Chatra League (Pradhan) and five other student organisations and started its resistance against Ershad.

 1986 general election

 In March 1986, Ershad declared that a national election would be held on 26 April.
 Both the 7-Party Alliance led by BNP and the 15-Party Alliance led by the Awami League declared a boycott of the election on 17 March.
 Both called a joint rally on 21 March and a nationwide strike on 22 March as the immediate program to thwart the forthcoming election.